|

 Bob Mummert

-Denny Dadmun-Bixby, Leland Sklar
+Denny Dadmun-Bixby and Leland Sklar

-Gene Sisk, Randy McCormick, Matt Rollings
+Gene Sisk, Randy McCormick and Matt Rollings

 John Catchings